theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection.md

 For more information on the RFC libraries, see [SAP Help - RFC API: Classical & NetWeaver](https://help.sap.com/saphelp_nwpi71/helpdata/en/45/18e96cd26321a1e10000000a1553f6/frameset.htm).

 ****
+More information on connecting to an SAP system is provided in the following sections:

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}